rsksmart/RSKIPs/IPs/RSKIP178.md

 Note that the midstate of *SHA256Digest* class in rskj uses a different format that the one used in this description.
 We call our variable midstate40 to distinguish between them.

-Also it is important to note that the above algorithm requires that for a block that doesn't have the merge-mining the tail size must be equal or grater than 169 bytes, but less than 233 bytes or the midstate is in fact the SHA256 initial state, while for a header that does have the merge mining tag, the tail size must be less than 169 bytes.
+Also it is important to note that the above algorithm requires that for a block that doesn't have the merge-mining the tail size must be equal or greater than 169 bytes, but less than 233 bytes or the midstate is in fact the SHA256 initial state, while for a header that does have the merge mining tag, the tail size must be less than 169 bytes.
 This last check is the same as how the current check *ProofOfWorkRule* performs as:

 ```
 	remainingByteCount = tail.length - rskTagPosition - 41